 Of the datatype properties, three of them were classified as F even though counterexamples were found - since the percentage of selective confirmations was considered sufficient, and the deviations should pertain to possible errors in the data.
-In this case, we can verify if this was the cause, by using the reasoners provided by Protégé (in this case, HermiT) and adding said axioms to the ontology and analysing the explanations provided in case inconsistencies are found.
+In this case, we can verify if this was the cause, by using the reasoners provided by Protégé (in this case, HermiT2) and adding said axioms to the ontology and analysing the explanations provided in case inconsistencies are found.

-Figure 18 shows the inconsistency explanations for the hasWeight property, in which it is possible to see there are 6 individuals with more than one entry, and the duplicates' values seem to correspond to the same value under different representation systems (metric vs imperial), which suggest that using the same property to represent both may not be adequate.
+Figure 19 shows the inconsistency explanations for the hasWeight property, in which it is possible to see there are 6 individuals with more than one entry, and the duplicates' values seem to correspond to the same value under different representation systems (metric vs imperial), which suggest that using the same property to represent both may not be adequate.

-''' Explanation for: owl:Thing SubClassOf owl:Nothing

-1) '0122 Mr. Mime' 'has Weight' "54.5"

-2) Functional: 'has Weight'

-3) '0122 Mr. Mime' 'has Weight' "120.2"

-In NO other justifications '''
+E×pl anation for: owl:Thing SubClassOf owl:Nothing 1) '0122 Mr. Mime' 'has Weight' "54.5" In NO other justifications 2) Functional: 'has Weight' In 5 other justifications 3) '0122 Mr. Mime' 'has Weight' "120.2" In NO other justifications

-Figure 18 - Reasoner's explanation for inconsistency for property hasWeight
+Figure 19 - Reasoner's explanation for inconsistency for property hasWeight